 First off, let’s get into the top marketplaces and apps you can use to list your clothes for people to buy.

 When it comes to where to sell clothes and anything else online, the first place that probably comes to mind is eBay.
 The best thing about this site is that you can sell anything.
-You can list it at your desired “buy it now” price, or list as an auction and watch the price go up (maybe even more than it’s worth).
+You can list it at your desired “buy it now” price, or list it as an auction and watch the price go up (maybe even more than it’s worth).

 A lot of times, it’s silly items that you wouldn’t even think that people would want!
 Pretty cool, huh?
 Overall, eBay is definitely one of the easiest options when it comes to selling things online and is one of the best places to start!